langchain-ai/langchain/libs/cli/DOCS.md

 ### `langchain template serve`

-Starts a demo LangServe instance for this template.
+Starts a demo app for this template.

 **Usage**: